Low-Sodium Homemade Ranch Seasoning Mix

-I also like to mix a couple teaspoons into a little plain Greek yogurt and dip veggies in it for an afternoon snack.
+I also like to mix a couple of teaspoons into a little plain Greek yogurt and dip veggies in it for an afternoon snack.

 - dried parsley flakes